 The general quality of an author's work, his/her Twitter profile, Facebook profile, Github projects and other online presences may shed some light on the quality of the theme.
 If the author is well known, has a bunch of followers, has some open source projects and is generally active in the community, it's a good indication that quality work is to be expected.

 If the author's followed on Twitter by a large company or prominent person in the WordPress ecosystem (Automattic, Matt Mullenweg, Human Made, WooThemes, Tom McFarlin, Andrew Nacin, and so on) you can count that as a good point, too.

 So, once you've gotten your hands on a theme, what then?
 First of all, install and activate it, then familiarize yourself with the options within.
 Check out our guide if you need help with installing and setting up themes.

 A quick note about the initial install: Many themes look nothing like their demos when you install them.
 This is completely normal, so don't be too worried about that.
 Take a look at the documentation to set up your theme, or use the demo content from the author if it's available.

 Here's a handy checklist for working with themes:

 This one sounds scary, but anyone can do it with a great plugin named Theme Check.
 Just install and activate, and run the test on your theme from the appearance menu.

 The plugin checks the theme against the official theme review guidelines.
-The home page of the guidelines is not that detailed, but the plugin checks for hundreds of little things such as:
+The homepage of the guidelines isn't that detailed, but the plugin checks for hundreds of little things such as: